 Lizards are masters.
 Snakes are pros.
 Cats are champions at it too… when they’re asleep.
 What do they have in common?
-They all have the ability to be exceptionally still.
+They all can be exceptionally still.
 Humans?
 Not so much.
 We need to work at it a little harder.

 Do you sometimes feel that your body is almost a separate entity from your mind?
 Do your mind and body go about their day as if they have nothing to do with each other?
-If your mind and body were to separate from each other would they tell the same story about your life?
-It could make an interesting novel, perhaps.
+If your mind and body were to separate from each other, would they tell the same story about your life?
+It could make an interesting novel, yes?

-I’m reminded of the time I danced in a tribute to Pina Bausch and one of the options for movement in the piece was to be still.
+I’m reminded of the time I danced in a tribute to Pina Bausch and one option for movement in the piece was to be still.
 To not move.
-I found that really strange.
+I found that strange.
 We didn’t even have to give it counts; we could decide how long.
 The only condition was that you had to be really still.
 If you moved a finger or twitched an eye, you fell short of the goal of attaining real stillness.
-Anyway, the thought was that this stillness was as much a movement as the choreographed movements; being still was its own move.
+Anyway, this stillness was as much a movement as the choreographed movements; being still was its own move.
 And if you did it right, you could make as much a statement with it as with anything else.

 Try it.
 Be still.
 It may open your eyes to not only what’s around you but allow yourself to hear your body’s story.
 What is it telling you?
 Don’t forget to breathe on purpose while you listen.